Raptor Visitor Management System

 The Pennsbury School District implemented the Raptor Visitor Management System in all of our school buildings, effective September 2022.
 The overall goal of using the Raptor Visitor Management System is to control access better to all Pennsbury School District buildings, providing enhanced protection for our students and staff.

 Questions about the Raptor Visitor Management System?
-Please email Laurie Ruffing, Acting Director of Student Services.
+Please email Laurie Ruffing, Director of Student Services, School and Community Engagement.

 Frequently Asked Questions